Tramadol Legal To Buy Online Purchase Tramadol With Mastercard Buy Cheap Tramadol Overnight Delivery Tramadol 50Mg Buy Online Uk

 Image credit: Cargo bikes by Phil Rowen, RMT

-The following day the assembly was attended by Greta Thunberg who delivered a message of support and solidarity, emphasising that workers must not be left behind in the phase-out of sectors dependent on fossil fuels.
-Popular shareholders voted to ratify the industrial plan and agreed to postpone the decision on whether to continue the occupation until after the regional government had met to discuss public intervention to facilitate the cooperative.
-“We will be a socially integrated factory or the seeds of future socially integrated factories,” they stated afterwards, and announced a further gathering the following month which would be “celebration or rage, bringing everything together.”
+The following day the assembly was attended by Greta Thunberg who delivered a message of support and solidarity emphasising, “workers must not be left behind in the phase-out of sectors dependent on fossil fuels.”
+Popular shareholders voted to ratify the industrial plan and agreed to postpone the decision on whether to continue the occupation until after the regional government had met to discuss public intervention to enable the cooperative.
+The date of a hybrid event the following month to take this crucial decision was announced with a defiant statement, “it will be celebration or rage, bringing everything together.
+We will be a socially integrated factory or the seeds of future socially integrated factories.”

 Bringing everything together is something they are good at.
-Culture is deeply woven into their struggle: they have integrated live music and organised festivals of working-class literature – the most recent attended by five thousand people who heard actor Valerio Mastandrea read from Harold Pinter’s Trouble in the Works.
-The line “the workers don’t like the products” resonated with the audience.
+Culture is deeply woven into their struggle: they have integrated live music events and organised festivals of working-class literature – the most recent attended by five thousand people who heard actor Valerio Mastandrea read from Harold Pinter’s Trouble in the Works.
+The line, “the workers don’t like the products” resonated with the audience.

 It is that simple.
 Production for profits — or for people and planet.